kayleedirecto/Band-Structure-Spectroscopy-Simulation/README.md

 4. Use the inverse Fourier transform to switch back to the time domain
 5. Repeat

+The main simulation file can be found in BandStructureSpectroscopy.py.
+InterferometryTools.py is a set of tools used in the main file.

 ## The Results

 ### Theoretical Band Structure of Nearest Neighbour Coupling (1D Lattice) vs. Simulation